Your cart is currently empty!

 I've heard I need to do 'tough love'

-What about the ‘tough’ of ‘tough love’?
-Yes, if what is meant is ‘persistence’.
+Which brings us to the 'tough' of 'tough love'.
+I would replace that with 'persistence', 'firmness', 'determination'.
 Generally, our children cannot lift themselves out of the pit they are in.
 We need to pull them out.
-That means supporting meals they don’t want, that raise their anxiety.
+That means supporting meals they don't want, that raise their anxiety.
 Same with exercise and purging.
-So yes, it’s tough.
+So yes, it's tough.
 But it should never be nasty, exasperated, punitive.

-Instead of thinking ‘though love’, think ‘compassionate persistence’.
+Instead of thinking 'though love', think 'compassionate persistence' or 'loving persistence'.

 I've heard I have to do 'Life Stops Until You Eat' (LSUYE)

-But for many nowadays, ‘Life stops until you eat’ has become something parents tell their child to impress on them that there will be no school, no friends, no TV, no phone, no bed even, until they have eaten every last morsel.
-It is often tied to ‘consequences’ (punishments).
+But for many nowadays, 'Life stops until you eat' has become something parents tell their child to impress on them that there will be no school, no friends, no TV, no phone, no bed even, until they have eaten every last morsel.
+It is often tied to 'consequences' (punishments).
 It works for some.
-But I think it’s a blunt instrument, and that compassionate persistence is (usually) more effective and definitely less risky.
-(See what I write about ‘tough love’ and ‘consequences’ in these FAQs.)
+But I think it's a blunt instrument, and that compassionate persistence is (usually) more effective and definitely less risky.
+Plenty of help on being effective without being punitive in all my resources.

 I've heard I need to do 'compassionate persistence'